v-mdolgalov/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-Let's see what is the average mean, ignoring NA values.
+Let's see what is the average mean and median, ignoring NA values.

 ```r
 mean(stpByDay$stpAvg, na.rm=TRUE)